Hip Arthroplasty in South KC

 Hip arthroplasty is a safe and widely performed procedure, but undergoing any surgery is a big decision.
 It’s important to research and understand all your options before choosing a treatment.

 Kansas City Orthopedic Alliance is the Midwest’s premier provider of orthopedic care.
-As the largest orthopedic practice in Kansas City, we perform hundreds of hip replacements each year across our 6 locations—Overland Park, Merriam, Leawood, Belton, Kansas City, and Blue Springs.
+As the largest orthopedic practice in Kansas City, we perform hundreds of hip replacements each year across our 5 locations—Overland Park, Leawood, Belton, Kansas City, and Blue Springs.
 Using the latest technology, our physicians can evaluate, diagnose, and treat nearly any type of hip pain.

 If you’ve been referred for or are otherwise considering a hip arthroplasty in South KC, it’s important to talk with your orthopedic doctor about your specific concerns and symptoms.
 To help you on your journey to a pain-free life, this blog will share everything you should know about hip arthroplasty.